prp1277/my-gatsby-site/src/pages/md/react-notes.md

 * They should be reusable
 * They are composed of elements
-* Figure out components and data before starting anything
+* Figure out what components and data you need before starting anything

-Components are js functions or classes
+Components are either js functions or classes

 Separation of concerns - lots of people on lots of moving parts - make them independent and reusable so they can be used by everyone.